Approach

 Below are reports, slide decks, workshop photos, and other work products for three client projects:

-REIMAGINING ACCESS co-designed health policy with young people impacted by substance use and their communities for the WA Health Care Authority (2022).
+1. REIMAGINING ACCESS co-designed statewide health policy with young people impacted by substance use and their communities for the WA Health Care Authority (2022).

-OPEN SOURCE AI DEFINITION is co-designing tech policy with global stakeholders in open source artificial intelligence for the Open Source Initiative (2023 - 2024).
+2. OPEN SOURCE AI DEFINITION co-designed an international tech standard with global communities in open source artificial intelligence for the Open Source Initiative (2023 - 2024).

-SUPPORTING SURVIVORS co-designed education policy with public school students for the WA Office of Superintendent of Public Instruction (2022 - 2023).
+3. SUPPORTING SURVIVORS co-designed statewide education policy with public school students for the WA Office of Superintendent of Public Instruction (2022 - 2023).

 Final report for Reimagining Access, a 2022 project with the Washington State Health Care Authority to rethink access to substance use treatment with directly-impacted young people and their communities.